Aion (video game): Sales and revenue

 Aion was the biggest MMO release in recent years according to NCsoft, with 400,000 pre-orders in the US.
 The game generated 40.6 billion won ($32.7 million) in the fiscal quarter in South Korea, Taiwan, China, and Japan.
 In China, over 1 million players logged in within the first four days of release.

 On its western release, Aion became the best-selling PC game of September 2009.
 It also managed to remain at No. 1 on both the Steam and Direct2Drive charts for several weeks.
-By 9 November 2009, the game had sold nearly 1 million copies in the west, with 500,000 units sold in the US and 470,000 units in Europe.
+By that November, the game had sold nearly 1 million copies in the west, with 500,000 units sold in the US and 470,000 units in Europe.
 The success of Aion resulted in NCsoft's quarterly revenues to rise 112% for a total of $142 million.

 Reception

 Aion has received generally positive responses from professional reviewers.
-Review aggregator Metacritic lists an average review score of 76/100.
+Review aggregator website Metacritic lists an average review score of 76/100.
 Positive reviews have cited that Aion provides a "refreshing look" from an artistic perspective and a "great first impression", with a lot of polish and balance.
 IGN states that Aion "tries to offer something for everyone and succeeds at it, albeit in varying degrees and at different stages".

 Negative reviews focus on the game's tendency towards "grinding" and its lack of innovative features.
 GameSpot's review noted that the first levels of the game were "fast-paced and intuitive", but that grinding "quickly became obtrusive".
 X-Play reviewed that "after a few hours it'll become apparent that there isn't much radically different here".
 GameSpot also noted that the servers appeared to be unable to handle the number of players involved in large-scale PVP.